 Squats are one of the most popular exercises out there, and rightly so!
 A squat is a functional movement that helps you build muscle, gain strength and burn fat all at once.
 What more could you ask for?

-To perform a squat, your body recruits several major muscle groups.
+To do a proper a squat, your body recruits several major muscle groups.
 The regular variation of the squat targets your quadriceps, hips, glutes, hamstrings and core muscles.
 Each of these muscle groups are essential in aiding functional movement.

 What is functional movement?